batanoffs/e-books/README.md

     ./cd client && yarn run dev
     ```

-5. Open your browser and go to [http://localhost:5173/](http://localhost:5173/) to view the app.
+6. Open your browser and go to [http://localhost:5173/](http://localhost:5173/) to view the app.
-6. Register new account and login
+7. Register a new account and login

 ## 💫 UX UI